Getting gifts for parents who have everything isn’t easy.

 30. Something Sentimental

 There’s really nothing parents love more than family photos.
 What if they could take them and print them instantly?
 Every parent’s dream come true.
 Hook your parents up with an Instax.
 Or get fancy and frame a sentimental photo in a gorgeous picture frame.
 You can even get creative with a photo collage that includes your family tree.
 Both are fun and easy ideas when it comes to gifts for parents.

 If you want to make it extra special, book a special photoshoot with your siblings and/or extended family members.
 “I’ve always wanted my kids to get professional pictures taken for a gift,” said Darcey Spensley.
 “We haven’t had them done since everyone was younger and it would be so special to have them done when you’re all grown up.”

 Prepare to hear your parents say, “Awww–you are the sweetest!”

 Believe it or not, Kindle prices are dropping.
 Still, this gift may be a little steep for most college budgets.
 But if you really want to spoil your parents this year, it’s a great gift option.
 Kindles are practical (especially for bookworm parents) and easy to use.

 Most of us just check our phones for the weather, but this digital thermometer is a cool gift for parents who still do it the old fashioned way.
 It tells you time, temperature and how humid it is.
-Plus is comes in a lot of fun and different colors.
+Plus it comes in a lot of fun and different colors.
 You’ll have them operating like a smart home in no time.